 Winter

-In the north, ice fishing for walleye is a major pursuit.
+In the north, ice fishing for walleye is a major pursuit, often alongside yellow perch on the same structure.
 Jigging spoons and lipless rattle baits tipped with a minnow head, fished over structure during the magic low-light windows of dawn and dusk, draw aggressive bites.
 A deadstick with a live minnow set nearby covers neutral fish.

 Finding Walleye Structure